Welcome to Student Parking

 Overview of Parking Permits

 - Restricted permits are requested by appeal by upper class students who are not eligible for a Regular permit.
-Eligibility is initially determined by units on record, and 26-58 units is the range for Restricted permits.
-However, even if a first-year student has sufficient units on record, the request would be denied.
-We issue Lower Restricted decals and Upper Restricted decals in order to regulate parking on campus and reduce crowding, so students with Restricted permits may be required to park on the other side of campus from where they reside.
+We issue Lower Restricted decals and Upper Restricted decals in order to regulate parking on campus and reduce crowding.